 Collections and Library

-The Virginia War Memorial’s Collection houses thousands of artifacts, including a drivable 1942 Packard Army Staff Car from WWII.
+The Virginia War Memorial’s collection houses thousands of artifacts, including a drivable 1942 Packard Army Staff Car from WWII.
 While many items in the collection are on exhibit, the majority of artifacts are kept safely in storage to be used for research and future exhibitions, or are undergoing restoration.

 The USS Birmingham Research Library

 The U.S.S.
-Birmingham Research Library is home to a collection of works that inform about Virginia’s involvement in war, the role of Virginians at war.
+Birmingham Research Library is home to a collection of works that inform about Virginia’s involvement in war, and that explores the role of Virginians at war.
 The library also contains a variety of training manuals prepared by all branches of the U.S. Military.
 The library supports the research needs of the Virginia War Memorial’s staff.
 THe public is welcome to search the titles in the library’s holdings, and to use the library as a research resource.
 The collection is non-circulating, and is available by appointment only.